tjohnston-softdev/python-study-notes/chapters/10-conditions.md

 ## Pass Statement
 * IF structures cannot be empty.
-* For an empty IF structure, you can use the 'pass' statement to avoid errors.
+* For an empty IF structure, you can use the `pass` statement to avoid errors.

 ```python
 a = 200